LucasDower/ObjToSchematic/README.md

 # ObjToSchematic
-A tool to convert .obj files into Minecraft Schematics
+A tool to convert .obj files into Minecraft Schematics.

 :warning: This repo is in development and proper error handling is not currently my priority.
 Contributions are welcome.